-GM revealed today, ahead of 2010 LA Auto Show, the 2012 Buick LaCrosse with eAssist, a new fuel-saving technology that promises to increase fuel economy by 25 percent when comparing it with the already fuel-efficient four-cylinder/six-speed powertrain in the 2011 LaCrosse.
-According to the manufacturer, the new eAssist technology will deliver an impressive class-leading highway fuel economy of 37 mpg.
+GM revealed today, ahead of 2010 Los Angeles Auto Show in California, the 2012 Buick LaCrosse with eAssist, a new fuel-saving technology that promises to increase fuel economy by 25 percent when comparing it with the already fuel-efficient four-cylinder/six-speed powertrain in the 2011 LaCrosse.
+According to the auto manufacturer, the new eAssist technology will deliver an impressive class-leading highway fuel economy of 37 mpg.

 Ok, so what is so special about this technology?
 Well, according to GM, the eAssist features the same basic belt-alternator-starter configuration of previous BAS designs, but delivers more than three times the power and is much more capable than the previous-generation BAS system.

-The car is powered by a 2.4-liter Ecotec four-cylinder engine, but the eAssist system’s 115V air-cooled lithium-ion battery bolsters its power with approximately 11 kW (15 horsepower) of electric power during heavy acceleration and 15 kW of regenerative braking power.
+The new 2012 Buick LaCrosse is powered by a 2.4-liter Ecotec four-cylinder engine, but the eAssist system’s 115V air-cooled lithium-ion battery bolsters its power with approximately 11 kW (15 horsepower) of electric power during heavy acceleration and 15 kW of regenerative braking power.

 In addition, a new electric fan cools the power pack, drawing air from a vent located in the package tray, behind the rear seat.
 The eAssist’s electric motor-generator is mounted to the engine in place of the alternator.
 The new car also comes with a new Hydra-Matic 6T40 six-speed automatic transmission.
-The total output of the car is rated at 180 horsepower (134 kW).
+This means that the total output of the 2012 Buick LaCrosse is rated at 180 hp (134 kW).